A Dictionary of American Sign Language on Linguistic Principles: Impact

 The text had expanded more upon the ideas and previous work of William Stokoe like Sign Language Structure where it contained and cataloged more than 2,000 signs as well as provide in-depth introduction of the American Sign Language basic structure for the readers to infer to.
-The dictionary had brought forth groundwork for future research and interest about sign language within the linguist field, despite the interest and outlook increased a decade after Stokoe's early works about the monogram in 1960s.
+The dictionary had brought forth groundwork for future research and interest about signed languages within the field of linguistics, despite the interest and outlook that increased a decade after Stokoe's monograph in 1960s.
 It would help establish sign language as a new topic of interest in linguistics research with the initial focus on American Sign Language.
 While the initial focus was on American Sign Language, researchers and linguists began to look at other sign languages for research like countries in Europe, South America, and so on.
 Leading to the creation of the International Sign Linguistics Association or ISLA in 1987, with the mission of the research of sign language across the world and develop collaboration in the field of sign language studies.
-Different literature and conferences held over the past three decades have increased from the attention of sign language studies.
-There was also an increase of its impact outside of linguist research like in deaf education and the recognition of sign language being a language.
+Different literature and conferences held over the past decades have increased from the attention of sign language studies.
+There was also an increase of its impact outside of linguistic research like in deaf education and the recognition of sign language being a language.